dianaparr/holbertonschool-zero_day/0x01-emacs/README.md

 ## Answer to the questions:

-0-*What is the command to open a file from within Emacs?*
+0. *What is the command to open a file from within Emacs?*
-1-*What is the command to save a file?*
+1. *What is the command to save a file?*
-2-*What is the command to cut an entire line?*
+2. *What is the command to cut an entire line?*
+3. *What is the command to paste?*